ollyoechsle/js-testframe/README.md

 A set of sugary assertions for helping with your unit tests.

+TestFrame provides simple, chainable should and shouldNot calls, into which you plug an appropriate assertion for the object you want.

-TestFrame is designed to work with objects from multiple frameworks and test setups, including:
+TestFrame is designed to provide assertions for multiple frameworks and test setups, including:
 * jQuery
 * Sinon JS